HoGentTIN/rm-paper-en/instructies/6-afwerken.md

 # Stap 6.
-Afwerken
+Finishing up

-Werk de paper volledig af!
+Finish the paper completely!

-- Vervolledig de tekst en zorg dat alle nodige onderdelen aanwezig zijn.
+- Complete the text and make sure you have all required sections present.
-- Schrijf een samenvatting.
-Let er op dat een samenvatting **geen inleiding** is, maar dat je de *volledige tekst* synthetiseert.
+- Write an abstract.
+Make sure that your abstract is **no introduction**, but synthesizes the *whole text*.
-- Controleer alle TODO's in de commentaar van het LaTeX-document.
-Als een TODO gerealiseerd is, verwijder dan die commentaar!
+- Check for all TODO's in the comments of the LaTeX document.
+If a TODO is finished, remove the comment!
-- Doe een grondige controle van de finale PDF, zowel qua vorm (marges, afbeeldingen, referenties, bibliografie, ...) als inhoud (taalfouten, schrijfstijl, ...).
+- Perform a thorough check of the final version of your manuscript(PDF), both for form (margins, pictures, references, bibliography, ...) and content (language errors, writing style, ...).
-- Zorg dat de laatste revisie van alle bestanden in deze repository gecommit zijn en gesynchroniseerd met Github!
+- Ensure that the last revision of all files in the repository have been committed and synchronised with Github!
-- Dien tenslotte de PDF in op Chamilo, onder Opdrachten, vóór de opgegeven deadline!
+- Submit the manuscript **timely** on the Chamilo platform, in the assignment section!